Rare Things for a Rare Life

 “The undersecretary says four thousand baden, Sweetie.”

-Rosewud readjusted the ledger with an air of detachment.
+“Stay,” Rosewud said as he readjusted the ledger with an air of detachment.
 He threw a glance over his shoulder and huffed.
 “Lieutenant, fetch the girl and her mother.”
 The undersecretary trailed a finger down the page until he came to the Dowling account, making a mark.

-Blackhawk shifted his gaze to the open window with a sigh, scanning the fields slowly.
-The sorghum waved in the wind, thick woods beyond.
-Nothing before him but the hypnotic rhythm.
-He could feel the time slipping away.
+Blackhawk shifted his gaze to the open window with a sigh, scanning the fields beyond in a systematic way.
+There was nothing before him but the hypnotic rhythm of the wind sweeping through the waving sorghum, thick woods beyond.
+Moments slipped away.
 Then he saw her.
-A tiny blonde head.
+A tiny blonde head bobbing now and then in the sea of grain.

 In the span of ten days, the operation had unfolded with grim efficiency, no one had dared to flee before.